 To make matters worse, PVC has been linked to several health and environmental problems.

-For starters, PVC is heavy in chlorine content, which means dioxins are released during the manufacturing, burning or landfilling of PVC.
+For starters, PVC is heavy in chlorine content, which means dioxins are released during the manufacturing, burning, or landfilling of PVC.

-Not to scare you, but exposure to dioxins can cause developmental, reproductive and other health problems.
+Not to scare you, but exposure to dioxins can cause developmental, reproductive, and other health problems.
 That’s because dioxins are suspected to be endocrine disruptors.

-Fake trees may also be manufactured with lead and other toxic additives.
+Artificial trees may also be manufactured with lead and other toxic additives.

 Is that really something you want in your home, let alone entering the environment?

 Worse yet, more than 85 percent of artificial Christmas trees in the U.S. are imported from China.